 Advising@threerivers.edu for advising and/or registration questions

 Registrar@threerivers.edu for registration and/or student record questions

 TRfirstname.lastname@example.org for payment questions

 Select classes will be offered on campus.
-If you are coming to campus for a reason other than your class, you must make an appointment.
-Enrollment staff will be available by appointment only.
-When you arrive at the TRCC campus for your pre-arranged appointment, please enter the building via our Main Entrance, located at the back of the building.
-Please stop at the Security Desk to have your appointment confirmed and, as of August 24, to receive an ID badge.
+Enrollment staff will be available.
+It is strongly encouraged that you make an appointment.
+When you arrive at the TRCC campus for your appointment, please enter the building via our Main Entrance, located at the back of the building.
+The main and Clock Tower entrances to the building will be open with the start of fall classes on August 26.
 From there, a staff member will meet and escort you to your assigned appointment area.
 Please note the following:

 - You will be required to wear a mask the entire time you are in the building, following CSCU Mask and Social Distancing Guidelines.
 Please also read this Interim Guidance for the Use of Face Coverings in Schools during COVID-19 from the Connecticut State Department of Education;

 - We ask that you use the hand sanitizer station located at the Main Security desk upon entry to the building;